sen3th/spktechwiki/docs/Audio/X18 Wireless Board.md

 :::warning
-Bus outputs for monitors aren't working as intended; Use another sound board if you wish to use monitors.
+BUS outputs for monitors aren't working as intended; Use another sound board if you wish to use monitors.
 :::

 ## What this is